dotmanila/schemigrator/README.md

 - `local_infile` must be enabled on the destination server, this can be done dynamically with `SET GLOBAL local_infile=1`.

 Use the `--use-insert-select` option if you want to be able to run the script from anywhere.
 This is much slower though as it relies on `mysql.connector.cursor()`'s `executemany()` function and significantly slower even when we are batching commits.

+Checksumming is not enabled by default, enable with `--checksum` option explicitly.
+Checksumming requires that the account used on the source server is able to create a table on the source bucket called `schemigrator_checksums`.
+Checksum calculations from the source is inserted into this table which in turn the `ReplicationClient` uses this information to compare the checksum on the target.
+This is a similar and familiar approach with `pt-table-checksum` tool.

+## Limitations

+- Only supports tables with auto-incrementing single column `PRIMARY KEY`.
+- Table copy is single threaded.
+- On small busy tables, deadlocks may be frequent, try reducing the ReplicationClient chunk size with `--chunk-size-repl`

 ## Command Line Options